shay-te/core-lib/website/docs/result_to_dict.md

 Will format what ever data the function is returning.

 ## result_to_dict() Function
-Will do the same thing as the decorator but now can be used as a callable function instead of using the decorator.
+Will perform the same task as the decorator but now can be used as a callable function instead of using the decorator.